 The fair value of stock option grants is estimated using the Black-Scholes option-pricing model.
-Prior to the IPO, the Company was a private company and lacks company-specific historical and implied volatility information.
+The Company currently lacks company-specific historical and implied volatility information.
 Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded set of peer companies.
 The expected term of the Company's stock options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.

-The following table presents, on a weighted average basis, the assumptions used in the Black-Scholes option-pricing model to determine the grant-date fair value of stock options granted in 2020 and 2019:
+The following table presents, on a weighted average basis, the assumptions used in the Black-Scholes option-pricing model to determine the grant-date fair value of stock options granted for the years ended December 31, 2022 and 2021 which was as follows:

-The following table summarizes the Company's option activity during the year ended December 31, 2020:
+The following table summarizes the Company's option activity for the year ended December 31, 2022 which was as follows:

 The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the stock options and the fair value of the Company's common stock for those stock options that had exercise prices lower than the fair value of the Company's common stock.
-The aggregate intrinsic value of stock options exercised during the years ended December 31, 2020 and 2019 was \$3.5 million and \$1.2 million, respectively.
+The aggregate intrinsic value of stock options exercised for the years ended December 31, 2022 and 2021 was \$4.3 million and \$5.3 million, respectively.

-The weighted average grant-date fair value of stock options granted during the years ended December 31, 2020 and 2019 was \$6.01 per share and \$2.54 per share, respectively.
+The weighted average grant-date fair value of stock options granted for the years ended December 31, 2022 and 2021 was \$10.08 per share and \$10.40 per share, respectively.